 Reaching credit limit frequently: If the spends on your credit card frequently reach the credit limit, it will further lead to constant high repayment burden and the acceptance on your loan application will negatively affect your repayment capability.
 Thus, considering this factor, the credit bureau may keep you in a lower bracket, so as to inform the lenders of your high credit utilization.

 By taking a look at these relevant measures, you might have better understanding and proper hold on your previous mistakes so that you can get them rectified.
-Hence, it is always preferred to maintain a high credit score to avail the benefits of getting loans at a lower interest rates.
+Hence, it is always preferred to maintain a high credit score to avail the benefits of getting loans at lower interest rates.